Chia-Network/chia-docs/docs/consensus/three-vdf-chains.md

 Recall that a **slot** must have at least 16 reward-chain blocks.
 A sub-slot doesn't have a minimum number of blocks (though it targets 32 blocks).
 Instead, a sub-slot always ends when sub-slot_iterations has been reached (this is targeted to take 10 minutes).

 Because a sub-slot is targeted to produce more than 16 blocks, a slot usually only needs one sub-slot to meet its minimum-block requirement, but that is not always the case.
 For example, we may have only 10 blocks in a sub-slot, and then 3 and then 7, which means those three sub-slots form one slot.
-The **deficit** is the number of blocks still necessary to end the slot: this is described in more detail in [Section 3.9](/consensus/overflow_blocks#minimum-block-requirement 'Section 3.9: Overflow Blocks and Weight').
+The **deficit** is the number of blocks still necessary to end the slot: this is described in more detail in the [Overflow Blocks and Weight page](/overflow-blocks#minimum-block-requirement).

 At the end of the slot, the challenge chain is combined with the infused challenge chain to generate the new challenge c2, which is used to start the challenge chain for the next sub-slot.